 Beautiful Beet Hummus

-Some of the very best ideas for preparing fruits and vegetables come from talking to the folks behind the food: the farmers themselves.
+Some of the very best ideas for preparing fruits and vegetables come from talking to the folks behind the food: the farmers.
 And why not?
 These people know their produce better than anyone and are likely up to their ears in whatever they’re growing.
 Leave it up to the green thumbs to figure out the best way to cook it.

 You begin by scrubbing and then boiling the beets in plenty of water until very tender.
 Once cooked and cool enough to handle, you can easily slip off the outside skins with your fingers.
 Watch as your fingers go pink under the touch of a beet with its bright, antioxidant-rich juices; be careful not to stain your clothing.